-U.S., Canada working on mutual ban on nonessential travel
+Trump: U.S., Canada to close border to nonessential travel

-TORONTO — Canada and the United States are working out the details of a mutual ban on nonessential travel between the two countries amid the new coronavirus pandemic, a Canadian official said.

-The official was not authorized to discuss details amid discussions and ahead of an announcement and spoke to The Associated Press late Tuesday on the condition of anonymity.
+TORONTO — The U.S. and Canada have agreed to temporarily close their shared border to nonessential travel, President Donald Trump announced Wednesday as the two nations work to stem the spread of the coronavirus pandemic.

-Both countries are eager to choke off the spread of the virus but also eager to continue their critical economic relationship.
+Both countries are eager to choke off the spread of the virus but also maintain their vital economic relationship.
 Canada relies on the U.S. for 75% of its exports.

+Trump made the announcement on Twitter, saying the decision would not affect the flow of trade between the countries.

+“We will be, by mutual consent, temporarily closing our Northern Border with Canada to non-essential traffic,” Trump tweeted.

 Truck drivers and Canadian snowbirds, who live in the U.S. for part of the year and are returning to Canada, are among those expected to get an exemption.
 Completely closing the border would cause severe economic damage to both the U.S. and Canada as the two economies are integrated.
 Much of Canada’s food supply comes from or via the U.S., and and 98% of its oil exports go to the U.S.